 "Don't you know I can only be killed with a golden bullet?"

-Mighty Whitey: Subverted heavily, exemplifying what's wrong with this trope.
-At first it's played straight, with Lawrence duly impressing the Arabs and being made one of their leaders.
-However instead of becoming a better Arab than they are, it gradually becomes apparent that Lawrence doesn't really understand their culture, their motivations, or their problems, and when he tries to turn against his own side to help the Arabs, it turns out that A: The natives don't necessarily even want your "help."
+- Mighty Whitey: Subverted heavily, exemplifying what's wrong with this trope.
+At first it's played straight; Lawrence impresses the Arabs and is made one of their leaders.
+However it gradually becomes apparent that Lawrence doesn't really understand their culture, their motivations, or their problems, and when he tries to turn against his own side to help them, it turns out that A: The natives don't necessarily even want your "help."
 And B: Shockingly, an advanced and determined culture holds all the cards when going up against a divided and more primitive culture.
-Lawrence's attempts to play this trope straight are summed up succinctly:
+Lawrence's attempts to play this trope straight are summed up in one scene:

 Colonel Brighton: They think he's a kind of prophet.

 - Mooks: Ottoman Turkish soldiers.
 They drop like flies in just about every altercation.